 B. “Current scale of nonguaranteed elements” means a formula or other mechanism that produces values for an illustration as if there is no change in the basis of those values after the time of illustration.

-C. “Generic name” means a short title that is descriptive of the premium and benefit patterns of a policy or a rider.
+C. “Illustration” means a presentation or depiction that includes non-guaranteed elements of a policy of life insurance over a period of years that is subject to [insert state equivalent to Life Insurance Illustrations Model Regulation (#582)].

 D. “Nonguaranteed elements” means the premiums, credited interest rates (including any bonus), benefits, values, non-interest based credits, charges or elements of formulas used to determine any of these, that are subject to company discretion and are not guaranteed at issue.
 An element is considered non-guaranteed if any of the underlying non-guaranteed elements are used in its calculation.